jorinvo/me/content/post/use-go-channels-to-build-a-crawler.md

 ```

 Not all details of the implementation have been covered here and I encourage you to have a look at the source [on Github](https://github.com/qvl/httpsyet).
-This article focuses on the usage of channels to handle communication in a concurrent scenario, that requires a little more than a single channel, 4 channels and 1 `WaitGroup`, to be exact.
+This article focuses on the usage of channels to handle communication in a concurrent scenario, that requires a little more than a single channel, four channels and one `WaitGroup` to be exact.

 Please let me know if you have any questions and I would be really interested to hear about other solutions for this scenario!